kazeburo/Cwd-Guard/README.md

 - cwd\_guard($dir);

-    chdir to $dir and returns Cwd::Guard object. return to current working directory, if this object destroyed. if failed to chdir, Cwd::Guard die immediately.
+    chdir to $dir and returns Cwd::Guard object. return to current working directory, if this object destroyed. if failed to chdir, cwd\_guard return undefined value.
+You can get error messages with $Gwd::Guard::Error.

 # AUTHOR